farzanyazdanjou/coconut-open-api-js/README.md

 Send the API request using the pre-set filters.

+- `google(token: string)`

+Set a filter which will tell the API to return time slots that are not conflicting with events associated with the Google access token.

 - `in(timezone: string)`

 Set a filter which will tell the API to return time slots in the given timezone.